yguitton/training-material/topics/single-cell/tutorials/scrna-case_alevin/tutorial.md

 {: .details}

 {% include _includes/cyoa-choices.html option1="Import History on EU server" option2="Zenodo" default="Import-History-on-EU-server"
        text="If you're on the EU server, (if your usegalaxy has an **EU** anywhere in the URL), then the quickest way to Get the Data for this tutorial is via importing a history.
-Otherwise, you can also import from Zenodo - it just might take a moment longer if you're in a live course and everyone is importing the same dataset at the same time!" %}
+Otherwise, you can import from Zenodo." %}

 <div class="Import-History-on-EU-server" markdown="1">